In March 2010, Congress passed a comprehensive health care reform law known as the Affordable Care Act.

 The Affordable Care Act is a comprehensive health care reform law designed to lower the cost of health insurance for qualified individuals.
-It has many responsibilities for employers, including filing and furnishing requirements.
+It has many responsibilities for employers, including filing and furnishing forms by the specified deadlines.

 The IRS is going to continue enforcing ACA responsibilities for timely filing and furnishing forms, so it’s important that employers stay up-to-date on all the latest Affordable Care Act and Tax news.